apalhinha/workout/content/exercises/auto/s/side-leg-raises.md

 title: "Side leg raises"
 url: "/exercises/side-leg-raises-workout-exercise"
 eid: "s-l-rais"
-description: "Simple exercise for the glutes and core without space or floor requisites"
+description: "Simple exercise for the glutes and core without space or floor requisites."
-steps: ["Stand with your feet shoulder-width apart", "Raise one leg to the side, waist high, while inhaling", "Hold the top position for one or two seconds", "Bring the leg down slowly, exhaling", "This is one rep"]
+steps: ["Stand with your feet shoulder-width apart.", "Raise one leg to the side, waist high, while inhaling.", "Hold the top position for one or two seconds.", "Bring the leg down slowly, exhaling.", "This is one rep."]
-hints: ["Ok to hold on a chair to keep the balance"]
+hints: ["Ok to hold on a chair to keep the balance."]
-counting: ["Make series of 10 in specific moments of the day, such as when preparing to cook or turning the TV on", "Define a 'legs weekend' with a goal which is a high number"]
+counting: ["Make series of 10 in specific moments of the day, such as when preparing to cook or turning the TV on.", "Define a 'legs weekend' with a goal which is a high number."]
 similar: "leg raises"
 collections: ["Kick Friendly"]
 muscles: ["Hips", "Quads", "Glutes", "Adductor"]